patzsantos/SciTec-App/README.md

 | A07: 2021- Identification and Authentication | Brute Force Attacks |
 | A09:2021- Security Logging and Monitoring Failures| Denial of Service |

-Three of the Open Web Application Security Project (OWASP) top ten web application security risks from 2021(Open Web Application Security Project, 2021), were identifited to classify the security attacks and their mitigations that SciTec is designed to defend against.
+Three of the Open Web Application Security Project (OWASP) top ten web application security risks from 2021(Open Web Application Security Project, 2021), were identifited to classify the security attacks that SciTec is designed to defend against.
 With the help of OWASP, these following security features are implemented in the SciTec app:

 **Authorisation and Authentication**

-ScitTec App  values the _'Rights of the data subject'_, in accordance with General Data Protection Regulation (GDPR) Chapter 3 (General Data Protection Regulation, N.D.).
+ScitTec App values the _'Rights of the data subject'_, in accordance with the General Data Protection Regulation (GDPR) Chapter 3 (General Data Protection Regulation, N.D.).
 To protect the personal data of users, as well as API injections, the application can only be accessed by authorised ISS software system administrators known as the superuser, astronauts, scientists, and trainees.

 Authentication is done through login of only those with authorised usernames and passwords.
 The privileges of different user groups are granted based on their account type, as seen in the table below: